lcontento/PEtab/doc/documentation_data_format.md

   batch-specific parameters.
 This will translate into an extended optimization parameter vector.

-  All placeholders defined in the model must be overwritten here.
-If there are not placeholders in the model, this column may be omitted.
+  All placeholders defined in the observation model must be overwritten here.
+  If there are no placeholders used, this column may be omitted.

 - `noiseParameters` [STRING, OPTIONAL]